ashishmogha/Image_Classification/README.md

 # Installation

-You only 'need' to install Conda and run the following commands:
+You only need to install `Conda` and run the following commands:

 ```
  conda env create -n filename